MtGambelOak/MountGambelOak/README.md

 ### Manage tags
 - Tags are free-form strings in the blog JSON.
 The build aggregates them to populate filters on `/blog`.
-- To retire a tag, remove it from every post and let the watcher/CI regenerate the site.

 ### Tweak themes and colors
 1. Update accent palettes and mode defaults in `app/static/js/theme-config.js`.